bcgov/nr-bcwat/documentation/artifacts/artifact_9/knowledge_transfer_documentation.md

 ## Triggers for model updates

-## Implmentation process for updates or code fixes.
+## Implmentation process for updates or code fixes

 Code fixes and updates will be handled by GitHub and the flow that the BC Gov follows for most projects.
 But major database changes are done differently, and this will be outlined later in this section.
 The following are the steps for code changes to the ETL pipeline, backend, and frontend: